-Nature Arts Drop is a unique project designed to support the well-being of vulnerable and disadvantaged children and their families during lockdown and throughout the pandemic by delivering packs of creative nature connection and well-being activities to their homes.
-Nature Arts Drop is managed by Cambrian Wildwood with support from ‘Arts Drop,’ an arts organisation founded by a mental health and arts consultant.
+Nature Arts Drop was a unique project designed to support the well-being of vulnerable and disadvantaged children and their families during lockdown and throughout the pandemic by delivering packs of creative nature connection and well-being activities to their homes.
+Nature Arts Drop was managed by Cambrian Wildwood with support from ‘Arts Drop,’ an arts organisation founded by a mental health and arts consultant.
 The Nature Arts Drop project was very generously funded by the Moondance Foundation and Wales Coronavirus Resilience Fund administered by Community Foundation Wales.

 The packs were specifically designed for children identified as being at home, at risk and with limited access to the internet.
 From Tuesday 10th of November 2020, key workers and teachers distributed specialist creative nature activity packs to 600 children and young people who had been identified as the most vulnerable in Cambrian Wildwood’s ‘catchment’ area – North Ceredigion, Powys (Machynlleth, Llanidloes and Newtown areas) and Meirionnydd.

 Packs consisted of a tote bag of high-quality art materials (see photos below) and 20 age-appropriate creative activity postcards.
-Three different packs were developed and distributed for children and young people across a wide age range:
+Three different packs were developed and distributed to children and young people across a wide age range:

 • 80 packs for early years children –up to 5 years old